navix/ngfe/README.md

 * SSR support.
 * Zero deps, only Angular and RxJS.
 * Reduced bundle size without @angular/forms (~20KB parsed size in prod mode).
-* Does not conflict with the native `FormsModule`.
+* Does not conflict with the Angular `FormsModule`.
 * Optional integration with Angular `Validator` and `ValueAccessor` interfaces.

 ### Caveats